Class Reptilia » Order Squamata » Family Lacertidae » Species Podarcis muralis (Laurenti, 1768)

 Length up to 20 cm long including tail.

 Presumed to be an introduced species to mainland Britain, where it is native to Jersey in the Channel Isles.
-There are two forms of Wall Lizard, the brown-backed form and the green-backed form.
 The green-backed form is said to originate in Italy.